 The UTSC Undergraduate Research & Creative Prize is a financial prize sponsored jointly by the UTSC Library and UTSC Office of the Vice-Principal Research and Innovation.
 It is open to all students who are currently registered as UTSC undergraduate students and have completed their first year of study.

 Prize winning projects and/or recipients will be featured on the UTSC Library website and OVPRI website and invited to be archived on TSpace.

 The prize is open to all undergraduate students who meet the following criteria:

-The prizes(s) will be awarded primarily on the basis of the quality of the research project(s) and the illustration of the use of scholarly resources in the research process.
-Please refer to the detailed judging rubric for additional information.
+The prizes(s) will be awarded primarily on the basis of the quality of the research or creative project and the illustration of the use of scholarly resources in the research process.
+The detailed judging rubric and additional information to follow.

 Up to 3 cash prizes of $1000 will be given out annually, one each for projects in the Humanities, Social Sciences, and Sciences.
 The judges evaluate the projects on their quality and reserve the right to award prizes in one, two, or all three of these categories.

 1265 Military Trail, Toronto, ON M1C 1A4 Canada